-Do you need to know how to sell an inherited house?
-You just inherited a house, now what?
 Over the next 4 decades Baby Boomers will inherit $27 trillion (that’s trillion with a T) in wealth, with a big chunk of that trillion coming from family real estate.

 First, you need to identify the heir of the property if you plan to sell an inherited house.
 This can be beyond tricky and believe us we have seen and heard it all.
 If Mom and Pop were prepared and wrote a will of inheritance, thank your lucky stars.
-However if Mom and Pop die without a valid will, and the deed to their property does not include joint tenancy with survivorship language, then issues may arise as to which persons have title to that house.
+However if Mom and Pop die without a valid will, and the deed to their property does not include joint tenancy with survivorship language, then issues may arise as to which persons have title to the inherited home.
 The property cannot be sold with clear title until the heirship issues are addressed and resolved.

 This process can be complicated when there are many heirs, multiple marriages or several generations of people who died without wills.
 It becomes increasingly more difficult if the heirs won’t work together towards completing the process.
 Essentially, the more complicated the family story, the more involved the process can be.